microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

    - Safari on macOS
    - Safari on iOS or iPadOS
    - Chrome on Android
-- Accessibility, please refer to [`docs/ACCESSIBILITY.md`](https://github.com/microsoft/BotFramework-WebChat/blob/master/docs/ACCESSIBILITY.md)
+- For accessibility, please refer to [`docs/ACCESSIBILITY.md`](https://github.com/microsoft/BotFramework-WebChat/blob/master/docs/ACCESSIBILITY.md)
-   - Tab order, content readability, assistive technology-only text, color contrast, etc.
+   - Tab order, content readability, assistive technology-only text, color contrast, etc. must be maintained.
    - Assistive technology and browser compatibility
       - NVDA: Chrome and Firefox
       - Narrator: Edge family and IE11
       - VoiceOver: Safari
       - TalkBack: Chrome on Android
-- Internationalization, please refer to [`docs/LOCALIZATION.md`](https://github.com/microsoft/BotFramework-WebChat/tree/master/docs/LOCALIZATION.md)
+- For internationalization, please refer to [`docs/LOCALIZATION.md`](https://github.com/microsoft/BotFramework-WebChat/tree/master/docs/LOCALIZATION.md)
 - Feature documentation, samples, live demo, operational
-   - All samples must also comes with hosted live demo
+   - All samples must also come with a hosted live demo
    - Please discuss with us if a specific bot is needed for the live demo

 # Workflow